Tuesday

 Makes TWO candy sticks per jar.

-If your Rock Candy experiment doesn't turn out I suggest you put the kids to bed and make these instead:
+If your Rock Candy experiment takes a turn for the worse I suggest you put the kids to bed and make these instead:

 Rock Candy Jello Shooters with Midori Melon Sour